 DAY 1 OVERVIEW

-Kristina will kick off the morning with a yearlong vision of whole-class comprehension instruction.
-Within that vision, Kristina will provide participants with a suggested scaffold of skills from retelling to synthesizing that honors grade-level standards and best-practice instruction.
+Kristina Smekens will kick off CompCON by casting a vision for leading whole-class comprehension instruction all year long.
+To further articulate that vision, participants will receive a suggested list of yearlong comprehension skills from retelling to synthesizing that honors grade-level standards and best-practice instruction.

-Armed with this big-picture understanding, the primary focus of this first morning is to learn the process for planning and teaching a single comprehension skill across an entire week.
+Armed with this big-picture understanding, the primary focus of this first morning will be to learn the process for planning and teaching a single comprehension skill across an entire week.

 During the morning session, Kristina will: